-2.10.1 New employees will be provided with an orientation to the Authority and their positions.
+- 2.10.1 New employees will be provided with an orientation to the Authority and their positions.
 Every month during the introductory period, new employees will meet with their supervisor to discuss the employee's performance to date.
-At the time of the discussion serious performance deficiencies shall be documented in writing and an action plan agreed to.
+At the time of the discussion serious performance deficiencies shall be documented in writing and an action plan agreed to. - 2.9.2 Upon completion of the introductory period, Livermore Amador Valley Transit Authority will review the employee's performance.
+If the Authority finds the employee's performance satisfactory and decides to continue his or her employment, it will advise the employee of any expected improvements.

-- 2.10.2 Upon completion of the introductory period, Livermore Amador Valley Transit Authority will review the employee's performance.
-If the Authority finds the employee's performance satisfactory and decides to continue his or her employment, it will advise the employee of any expected improvements. - 2.10.3 Employees not meeting performance requirements during the introductory period shall be notified of such action in writing by the Executive Director or designee at any time during the introductory period. - 2.10.4 The introductory period may be extended once by the Executive Director for a period not to exceed ninety days, in order to further evaluate the performance of the employee.
+Employees not meeting performance requirements during the introductory period shall be notified of such action in writing by the Executive Director or designee at any time during the introductory period.

+The introductory period may be extended no more than twice by the Executive Director for a period not to exceed ninety days per extension, in order to further evaluate the performance of the employee.

-2.11 TEMPORARY APPOINTMENTS
+2.10 TEMPORARY APPOINTMENTS